 - Add the rest of the butter to the other frying pan and sauté the carrot cones and baby leeks for a minute or so, until just warmed through.

-- To serve, spoon the spinach onto each warmed plate.
+Spoon the spinach onto each warmed plate.
 Slice each piece of monkfish in half and arrange on top.
 Scatter around the gnocchi, wild mushrooms, carrot cones and baby leeks.
 Spoon over the sun-dried tomato and saffron velouté and garnish with the micro coriander and basil.

-- Wine: A rich, full-bodied Chardonnay from South Africa or Oregon or try a dry rosé from Spain or France.
+A rich, full-bodied Chardonnay from South Africa or Oregon or try a dry rosé from Spain or France.